 I’ll also point out that when working with a surgical blade and these materials, I ALWAYS trace the pattern pieces onto card.

 Card is thicker, more durable, and will put up a little bit more of a fight to protect my fingers than paper will.

 I have to cut towards me due to how the blade is created, so I always ALWAYS cut with my body to the left of the pattern and blade.

 This way, if I do slip and go off towards my body, I am less likely to catch my body with the blade.

 If you don’t have access to surgical blades, I have used these craft blades previously when working with leather and other materials.
 They’ve worked well for me in the past, giving a nice sharp clean line.

 I do suggest buying more blades than you think you’ll need as they do go blunt quite quickly with non-grain materials.

 Sewing Cutting Tools Conclusion

-The choice of the appropriate cutting tool used in cutting fabrics is really down to personal preference – some people prefer fabrics scissors, others fabric shears and still others will only ever use a rotary cutter when cutting out their sewing fabrics.
+The choice of the most appropriate cutting tool used when cutting fabrics or paper is really down to personal preference – some people prefer fabrics scissors, others fabric shears and still others will only ever use a rotary cutter when cutting out their sewing fabrics.
 It really is a personal choice!